 If you missed the first incarnation of the Magic Mike series, what might have gone over your head is how good it actually was.
 More than just being soft porn for the kind of people who smuggle rosé into cinemas, the story of a few hard-up guys cutting their teeth in Florida's stripping mecca featured standout performances from Matthew McConaughey and Channing Tatum.
-And while it wasn't exactly Requiem for a Dream, it was at least powerful enough to make you briefly feel sorry for men who appeared, at first glance, to be the biggest douchebags on earth.
+It was directed by Steven Soderbergh, who—lest we forget—also directed A Scanner Darkly and Traffic.
+And while it wasn't exactly Requiem for a Dream, it was at least powerful enough to make you briefly feel sorry for men who appeared, at first glance, to be the biggest douchebags on Earth.

-In order to do so, I headed down to a London preview of the film with a real-life, 6-foot-2 stripper called – yep – Mike, to see if stripping's really the massive laugh it's cracked up to be in the movie.
+In order to do so, I headed down to a London preview of the film with a real-life, 6' 2" stripper named—yep—Mike, to see if stripping's really the massive laugh it's cracked up to be in the movie.

 I attempted to make notes throughout the film, but between my handsome date and Channing Tatum things got pretty distracting.
 One thing I did manage to absorb was the seemingly endless dialogue where they talked about what they'd rather be doing than pumping meat on stage.
 Turns out Magic Mike remains psyched about making tables, while Ken (Matt Bomer) wants a career in music.
 Big Dick Richie (Joe Manganiello) would rather be blending smoothies.

 Mike the real stripper has been doing it for six years, and the Magic Mike films have inspired a new generation of lads to the game.
-Despite jumping on the Magic Mike bandwagon himself – his name and tagline ("Magic Mike – 6 foot 2 and all for you") being a product of the film's success – my Mike thinks he's less sought after now because of the extra competition.
+Despite jumping on the Magic Mike bandwagon himself—his name and tagline ("Magic Mike—six-foot-two and all for you") being a product of the film's success—my Mike thinks he's less sought after now because of the extra competition.

-"In the movie, stripping looks amazing," he tells me, "but can you imagine doing that sort of thing, every night, for years?
+"In the movie, stripping looks amazing," he told me," but can you imagine doing that sort of thing, every night, for years?
 You'd want to do something else."

-Mike now runs a fitness studio in London, and also acts a fair bit too, doing adverts and the occasional supporting part in a film.
+Mike now runs a fitness studio in London, and also acts a bit too, doing advertisements and the occasional supporting part in a film.
 Still, he loves his night job: "Even if I had enough acting work to keep me going tomorrow, I think I'd still strip.
-You can be creative, design your own routines to entertain people and it's really easy to be appreciated."
+You can be creative, design your own routines to entertain people, and it's really easy to be appreciated."

-We chatted for a while about stripper hook-ups, which, when on tour, are "a pretty regular thing".
+We chatted for a while about stripper hook-ups, which, when on tour, are "a pretty regular thing."
 But most nights of passion don't last past dawn.
-"You're just a fucking stripper," complains Mike, "there's no expectation of anything serious."
+"You're just a fucking stripper," complained Mike, "there's no expectation of anything serious."
 Still, Mike and his friends have their fun and move on, just like the hundreds of ugly normos having one-night stands everywhere, every night across the UK.

 When Tatum's Mike re-enters the world of stripping, just after getting his angle grinder out and making sparks fly around his workshop, the crew are surprised to see him back, given he's supposedly all loved up.
 "Your girl gave you a hall pass?" one chides.
 "I don't need no hall pass," Tatum replies, in a startling and all-too rare critique of monogamy in the modern heterosexual relationship.

-I want to know what it's like balancing a relationship with a job that puts sex at the centre of what you do, given that real-life stripper Mike is currently engaged, with his days of debauchery firmly behind him.
+I wondered what it's like balancing a relationship with a job that puts sex at the center of what you do, given that real-life stripper Mike is currently engaged, with his days of debauchery firmly behind him.
 He's also no longer touring full time.
-"If I was still on the road for months at a time, stripping for thousands of women, then maybe a relationship like mine would make no sense," he tells me.
+"If I was still on the road for months at a time, stripping for thousands of women, then maybe a relationship like mine would make no sense," he told me.
 At the end of the day, he says, it's a job, and IRL Mike loves his fiancée.

-Mike tells me that what goes on onstage isn't as explicitly racy as you might think.
+Mike told me that what goes on onstage isn't as explicitly racy as you might think.
 "If you want to get audiences, and get rebooked, you don't want to fuck the woman on stage.
-You want everyone to enjoy it – grandmas too.
+You want everyone to enjoy it—grandmas too.
 You don't just start dry humping."
 Holding down a long-term partner, it seems, is a lot less challenging when you see yourself as an entertainer, rather than a sexually charged dreamboat on the prowl.